memgraph/docs/docs/database-functionalities/triggers.md

 ### Owner

 The user who executes the create query are going to be owner of the trigger.
-The privileges of the owner is used when executing `openCypherStatements`, in other words the execution of the statements will fail if the owner doesn't have the required privileges.
+Authentication and authorization is not supported in Memgraph Community, thus the owner will always be `Null`, and the privileges are not checked in Memgraph Community.
+In Memgraph Enterprise the privileges of the owner is used when executing `openCypherStatements`, in other words the execution of the statements will fail if the owner doesn't have the required privileges.
 More information about how the owner affects the trigger can be found in the [reference guide](reference-guide/security.md#owners).

 ## Dropping a trigger